FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 To run the flow, you must first connect the flow with the appropriate set of test data available in your project.

 1. Select the three dots of the Data Asset node to the left of the flow (the input node).
-2. Select the Open command from the menu.
+2. Double-Click the node to Open.
 This shows the attributes of the node in the right part of the page.

 ![Change Data Asset](readme_images/change-data-asset.png)